Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: X-ray Binaries under Consideration

 \subsection{GRS 1758-258 and 1E 1740.7-2942}

-GRS 1758-258 is often referred to as a twin source with 1E 1740.7-2942.
-Both are persistent sources above $\sim50~keV$ and are located in the vicinity of the Galactic centre.
+GRS 1758-258 is often referred to as a twin source along with 1E 1740.7-2942.
+Both are persistent sources above $\sim50$ keV and are located in the vicinity of the Galactic centre.
 They emit X-rays and display relativistic jets in the radio band.
 The X-ray luminosity, hard spectra, persistent activity and the shape of the power spectra in 1E 1740.7-2942 and GRS 1758-258 have made these two objects comparable to Cyg X-1 (Main et al. 1999).
 Remoteness and high column density towards GRS 1758-258 does not allow observations below ($25~keV$).
 Search for a counterpart in optical and infrared has not turned up any distinct result but only two or more candidates were found within $1''$.
 Weak jet structure reveals that GRS 1758-258 and 1E 1740.7-2942 are microquasars (Keck et al. 2001).

 The mass of the companion of the black hole in GRS 1758-258 is $M_2\leq4M_{\odot}$ and in 1E 1740.7-2942 is $M_2\leq9M_{\odot}$.
-The presence of a well-collimated radio jet in 1E 1740.7-2942 is an indicative of a stable accretion disc.
+The presence of a well-collimated radio jet in 1E 1740.7-2942 is an indicative of a stable accretion disk.
 Companion of either of these two sources is not able to feed the black hole via its stellar wind and they are powered by binary accretion via Roche lobe overflow.
-But these two systems are LMXBs if most of their X-ray emission is due to Roche lobe accretion with companion mass $\sim1~M_{\odot}$.
+They are LMXBs with companion mass $\sim1~M_{\odot}$.
 Apparent association of the source with a high-density molecular cloud hints at a possible accretion directly from the ISM.
 The binary period in both cases is likely to be shorter than $20~h$ (Chen et al. 1994).
 Assuming that the optical component in GRS 1758-258 is a main-sequence star and $M_1\geq3~M_{\odot}$ \& $M_2<4~M_{\odot}$, the period is $\leq5.8~h$ and $M_2\sim0.65~M_{\odot}$ (Kuznetsov et al. 1999).